Kimmel Wins, Tylenol Loses

 I want to play the last part of that.

-Nice bar you have here.
+Nice ba, you have here.

+Nice ba, you have here.
+What was that accent?
+Can we, Austin?
 Yeah, let's do it one more time.

-That's right out of a mafioso coming into a bargain.
+That's right out of a mafioso coming into a bar going, nice ba you have Tia.
+It'd be a shame if something happened to it.

-It's like a, it's like a
+Nice ba you have here?
+It's like a, it's like a bar.

+There's like a Boston accent in the movie somewhere.
 It really reminds me of when

 Christopher Guest is doing a British accent and waiting for Guffman.
+I'll R-U.

 Because you drop, because you drop.

-You dropped the age.
+You dropped the H?
+I'll R-U.

 I know.

+Hey, Ted.
 Good job, Ted Chris.

+Good job, Ted Chris.
+You know what?
 That was our bias.

+That's us.
 That's us having a gut reaction to you.

+Expect, and we made fun of you doing the right thing.
+You know what?
 We will defend your right to do that terrible fucking action.

-To be that layout.
+To be that lamb.
+No matter how.

-No matter how you can do it everywhere.
+You can do it everywhere.

+We will defend your right to say that.
 Even if the Knights of Columbus come after you for it.

 The Knights of Columbus.
+Columbus.

+So we're recording this sort of right after the news that he's coming back.
 So by the time you're hearing it, maybe we'll have more reporting of what actually happened.

 But before we get that reporting, what do you think happened?

-So So first of all, there was a bunch of people at the memorial that talked about free speech.
+What's your guess?
+So first of all, there was a bunch of people at the memorial that talked about free speech.
+Even Trump talked about it.

 And Erica Kirk talked about it.

-And it's funny that just because this event happened in the wake of Brendan Carr saying what he said and the kind of the government jawboning major companies into canceling specific shows, it seems like a rebuke.
+And it's funny that just because this event happened in the wake of Brendan Carr saying what he said and the kind of the government jawboning major companies into canceling specific shows, like it seems like a rebuke.

 I don't know that she meant it as a rebuke necessarily, but the Ted Cruz part of it and a few others were pretty clear.